 Changes in Behavior

-Dehydrated dogs may appear shyer than normal or nervous.
+Dehydrated dogs may appear quieter than normal or may appear nervous.
 They may also appear confused and uncertain.

 Changes in Energy Level

 A dog that is dehydrated will appear lethargic and weak.
-His responses to you and his environment may seem dull and even unresponsive.
+Their responses to you and the environment may seem dull and even unresponsive.

 Respiratory Changes

-A dog's heart rate will be come elevated and a rate of 140 or more is serious.
-You may see him panting constantly and have difficult, labored breathing or rapid breaths.
+A dog's heart rate will become elevated with dehydration.
+A rate of 140 beats per minute or more is serious.
+You may see them panting constantly and have difficulty breathing, have labored breathing, or breathe rapidly.

 Changes to the Eyes, Face, and Mouth